KSTL (AM)

-KSTL (690 kHz "Jubilee 690") is an AM station in St. Louis, Missouri, serving the Greater St. Louis area of Missouri and Illinois.
-It airs an urban gospel radio format owned and operated by Church of God in Christ, Inc. Some Christian talk and teaching programs are also heard.
+KSTL (690 AM, "Jubilee 690") is a commercial radio station licensed to St. Louis, Missouri, United States, and serving the Greater St. Louis area of Missouri and Illinois.
+Owned by Church of God in Christ, Inc., it airs an urban gospel format with assorted Christian talk and teaching programs.
 The studios are on Olive Boulevard in Creve Coeur, Missouri.

-By day, KSTL is powered at 1,000 watts.
-However, 690 AM is a clear channel frequency for Canadians and Mexicans.
-KSTL greatly reduces power at night to 18 watts to avoid interference with other stations.
-The transmitter is in East St. Louis, north of the I-55/Illinois Route 3 interchange.
+KSTL's transmitter is located in East St. Louis, north of the I-55/Illinois Route 3 interchange.